PixarAnimationStudios/chook/README.md

 A handler is a file containing code to run when a webhook event occurs.
 These files are located in a specified directory, /Library/Application Support/Chook/ by default, and are loaded at runtime.
-It's up to the Casper administrator to create these handlers to perform desired tasks.
+It's up to the Jamf administrator to create these handlers to perform desired tasks.
 Each class of event can have as many handlers as desired, all will be executed when the event's `handle` method is called.

 Handler files must begin with the name of the event they handle, e.g.
 ComputerAdded, followed by: nothing, a dot, a dash, or an underscore.
-Hander filenames are case-insensitive.
+Handler filenames are case-insensitive.

 All of these filenames work as handlers for ComputerAdded events: